AleksanderB-hub/ContrastSkill/README.md

 ## ContrastSkill
 !!!
 All the experiments are based on torch 2.4.1 + cu121 !!!

 First, clone this repository, and make sure all the data and output paths are correct.
-If you want to deploy ContrastSkill, you need to first download the pre-trained model from (link to anonymised Google Drive to be provided) (models will be released to HuggingFace upon acceptance to the conference).
+If you want to deploy ContrastSkill, you need to first download the pre-trained model from (models will be released to HuggingFace upon acceptance to the conference).
 Upload the pre-trained model to the designated folder (e.g., Model_SKILLSPAN in the deploy_final.sh example).
 Then navigate to the project repository in your terminal and run:
 ```bash
 bash deploy_final.sh
 ```